Nikhilhello/fraud_detection_ml_streamlit/QUICK_START.md

 - Batch processing is fastest for multiple transactions
 - Use "Load Sample Data" for quick testing

 ---

-Start detecting fraud in 30 seconds!
+🎯 Start detecting fraud in under 30 seconds!